neuromantic99/sweetie_py/README.md

 The timestamps of all behavioural data is normalised to the start of the imaging and has the unit of FRAMES.
 So the timestamp refers to the imaging frame at which the behavioural event occured.

-The trial events (e.g. correct_trials) are printed about 4-5 seconds after trial onset.
-Hence the time of these events is probably not very informative.
-Use trialType instead.

-session_behaviour contains the following fields:

-* correct_trials: The frames that correct_trial was printed
-* missed_trials: The frames that missed_trial was printed
+#### Operant tasks

+* ID: The name of the mouse on MCMS
-* falsepositive_trials: The frames that the falsepositive_trial was printed
+* date: The date of the imaging
-* correctrejection_trials: The frames that correctrejection_trial was printed
+* area: The area number that the behaviour and imaging was recorded at
+* task: the pyControl task
 * licks: The frames that a lick event was registered
 * water_delivered: The frames that a water reward was delivered
-* running_forward: The frames that a binary running forward event was detected (rotary encoder currently samples at 1Hz)
-* running_backward: The frames that a binary running backward event was detected
-* motor_start: The frames that the motor started moving forwards.
+* motor_start: The frame that the motor started moving forwards.
 This is used as the signal to create trial by trial information
-* initial_trials: The frames that initial_trial was printed.
+* motor_atWhisk: The frame that the motor arrived at the whiskers
-* area: The area number that the behaviour and imaging was recorded at
+* motor_back: The frame that the motor started back from the whiskers
-* ID: The name of the mouse on MCMS
-* date: The date of the imaging
+* motor_atOrigin: The frame that the motor arrived back at the origin
-* sessionType: The type of behaviour occuring during imaging
-* session_length: length of the session (ms)
-* runEvents: Running events binned (current bin size = 7 seconds) bin size can be changed using the variable 'time_bins' in the running_speed.m function
+* TTLs: The frames that 2P triggering TTLs arrived at pyControl. h=Has dimensionality [2 x num_recordings].
+Row 1 is TTLin, row 2 in TTLout.
-* mid_time_bins: The time (seconds) at the centre of the bin
+* velocity: The mean speed of the rotary encoder within each frame
 * trialType: This list is where information about the trial outcome (e.g. correct_trial) should be read from.
 It is an ordered list of trial outcomes, ordered in the same way as motor_start and trialByTrialFlu.
 So trialType(1) shows the outcome of the trial initiated by motor_start(1) and recorded as trialByTrialFlu(1,:,:).
 The first 1-3 trials should be called 'initial'.
 This is where the animal does not have to induce the trial by running and is automatically rewarded regardless of behaviour.

+#### Sensory Stimulation

+Same as above, but without trialType and licks and the addition of:
+* stim_position: the position the pole was moved to
+* stim_speed: the speed of the pole

 ### Imaging data (planeN)